What ages can use your program?

 Do you include a writing program?

 Because our recommendations are seasonal and not journey-based, we do not provide a writing program.
 Our activities support writing readiness by strengthening letter recognition, introducing sight words, and developing the motor skills needed to correctly hold a pencil.
-We do, however, recommend starting your kindergartener on a writing program, especially if you plan to re-enter traditional schooling for the first grade.
+We do, however, recommend starting your first grader on a writing program, especially if you plan to re-enter traditional schooling for the first grade.
 We’ve recommended one of our favorites here!

 Do I need teaching experience to use your recommended lessons?